Jesús Ferreira: FC Dallas

 Ferreira with FC Dallas in 2021.

-He made his professional debut on June 3, 2017, as a 71st-minute substitute during a 6–2 win over Real Salt Lake, scoring his first goal in the 89th minute of the game.
+Ferreira made his professional debut on June 3, 2017, as a 71st-minute substitute during a 6–2 win over Real Salt Lake, scoring his first goal in the 89th minute of the game.

 On December 10, 2019, Ferreira signed a four-year contract with FC Dallas.

-Ferreira recorded his first career MLS brace on August 29, 2021, scoring twice in a 5–3 victory over Austin FC.
+Ferreira recorded his first career MLS brace on August 29, 2021, scoring twice in a 5–3 win over Austin FC.

 On January 18, 2022, Ferreira signed a designated player contract with FC Dallas, keeping him at the club until 2025.
 Ferreira was selected as MLS player of the week in week 4 of the 2022 season after recording a hat-trick and an assist for FC Dallas in their 4–1 victory over the Portland Timbers.
 He finished the 2022 season with 18 goals in 35 matches—his best for the club.
 In week two of the 2023 season, Ferreira was named to the league's Team of the Matchday after registering a brace in a 3–1 win over LA Galaxy.

 According to media reports, Russian club FC Spartak Moscow offered $13 million to FC Dallas to sign Ferreira in January 2024.
 The transaction was allegedly halted by Major League Soccer, which owns all player contracts, due to the suspension of sports business relationships after the Russian invasion of Ukraine.
 Ferreira remained with FC Dallas, where he had a contract through the 2025 season, but made fewer appearances in the 2024 season due to injuries.
 During his eight seasons with FC Dallas, he scored a total of 55 goals in 181 appearances.